 The Cotswold Club is the Air Tattoo's summer garden.
 Located on the crowdline, you're treated to a fantastic view of the brilliant flying display.

-This is your time to sit back and relax with a tasty Cotswold lunch and a nice cup of tea or coffee!
-You will also be treated to a selection of cakes in the afternoon.
-The Cotswold Club's dedicated photography area is perfect for any budding aircraft photographers in the family.
-We can't wait to welcome you in 2020!
+This is your time to sit back, relax, and enjoy free tea and coffee, a tasty Cotswold lunch and a slice of cake in the afternoon.
+The Cotswold Club has a dedicated photography area, perfect for any budding aircraft photographers in the family.

 The Cotswold Club includes: